bafgreat/mofstructure/README.md

 # mofstructures
-A python package to deconstruct MOFs into building units, compute porosity, remove unbound guests and compute cheminfomatic data of building units
+A generalized python package to deconstruct MOFs into building units,compute cheminformatic identifiers of building units,compute porosity of all frameworks, remove unbound guest molecules, wrap systems to remove visual effects of periodicity and in the future compute rcsr topology and subsitutue building units.